American Society for Bone and Mineral Research: Growth

 The ASBMR published the first edition of The Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, a textbook for medical and graduate students, in 1990.
 Murray J. Favus served as the Editor-in-Chief for the first six editions of the Primer.

 The rise of new pharmacological treatments for osteoporosis in the 1990s, most notably the class of drugs known as bisphosphonates, gave rise to an influx of scientists and clinician-researchers into the field.
 This influx resulted in a dramatic increase in ASBMR membership and annual meeting attendance.
 During this period, the ASBMR expanded its advocacy endeavors targeted at U.S. government funding for bone research.
 The Society was a founding member of the National Coalition for Osteoporosis and Related Bone Diseases ("Bone Coalition") in 1991.
 ASBMR also became a member of the Federation of American Societies for Experimental Biology (FASEB).

 Though conceived as a scientific research society, in recent years, ASBMR has made increasing public and healthcare professional awareness of bone diseases a top priority.
 The Society launched several educational initiatives aimed at primary care physicians to improve the detection and treatment of bone diseases, and founded the National Bone Health Alliance to serve as a resource and raise public awareness of bone diseases.
 It has also spearheaded task forces on numerous clinically relevant topics, including: osteonecrosis of the jaw and atypical femoral fractures.
 The Society has also sought to expand the study of bone to those in related fields and to those in emerging areas of the world.

 Education

-Annual Meetings
+Annual meetings

-The ASBMR Annual Meeting brings together leading basic, translational and clinical researchers in bone from around the world.
+ASBMR's annual meeting brings together leading basic, translational and clinical researchers in bone from around the world.
 The event is held in September or October and attracts nearly 4,000 attendees each year.
 The scientific program includes poster presentations, plenary lectures, workshops, networking events, ancillary meetings, and a host of other activities.
 Hallmarks of the ASBMR Annual Meeting include the Gerald D. Aurbach Lecture, the Louis V. Avioli Lecture, and the ASBMR/ECTS Clinical Debate.
 Abstracts from the meeting's poster presentations are published as supplements in the JBMR.